theskanthunt42/simpleQRtool/README.md

 <br>
 Write just for fun and learn.
 <br>
-Can Make and Read QR Code with some options
+It Can Make and Read QR Code with some options.
 <br>
 (Thanks to various useful module and advice provided by the community)
 <br>